-Basic information Background and description of the pathway Sustainability considerations play a more and more important re- choice of tourism destinations.
-Especially in the Alps, with its hi- nature-based tourism, many tourists are already aware of the better protecting the Alps as sensitive environment and for rea CO_2 -footprint of their holidays.
-There is already a growing deman carbon holiday offers, e.g. tourists chose their hotels according to of energy-labelling schemes, availability of regional products, pr public transport services, bike rental options, etc. However, stakeholders have difficulties in clearly defining options to reduce footprint of their operations and in including them in their r activities.
-An integrated approach with the provision of climate-ner climate-resilient tourism packages would help to overcome this and would provide a clear signal for tourists on climate mitige adaptation activities in specific hotels and/or tourism destina would give a clear framework to tourism stakeholders on need for ble for the gh role of need for lucing the d for low- existence ovision of tourism e the CO 2 - marketing eutral and s problem ation and tions and or action.
-Final output Synthesis on existing approaches for providing climate-neutr packages Recommendations on the provision of climate-neutral packages in the Alps Fully climate-neutral tourism packages to be tested in several Framework for common promotion of climate-neutral packages and reporting framework al holiday ' tourism pilot sites ' tourism Alpine specific character High role of nature-based tourism in the Alps, potential for devel Alps into model-region for climate-neutral tourism. oping the Link to mitigation and/or adaptation Mitigationx)Adaptation(x)It needs to be checked in the process, if adaptation aspects ca considered within the tourism packages (e.g. tourism destination provide diversified tourism offers). in also be is need to Implementation timeframe Position of pathway on the 2050 timeline: 2020 2035 2050 Now End of last implementation step 2030 Starting point already available? yes Link to target system Direct link: T_Tr2: Reduced car-dependency (inner-Alp transalpine passenger transport); T_Tr3: Reduced transport (passenger and freight); T_Tou1: Car-free, attractive touris T_Tou2: Sustainable diversification of Alpine tourism; Minimized carbon footprint of Alpine hotels and gastronomy oine and t demand im traffic; T_Tou3: ı; T_Agr2:
+Basic information Background and description of the pathway Sustainability considerations play a more and more important role for the choice of tourism destinations.
+Especially in the Alps, with its high role of nature-based tourism, many tourists are already aware of the need for better protecting the Alps as sensitive environment and for reducing the CO 2 -footprint of their holidays.
+There is already a growing demand for low-carbon holiday offers, e.g. tourists chose their hotels according to existence of energy-labelling schemes, availability of regional products, provision of public transport services, bike rental options, etc. However, tourism stakeholders have difficulties in clearly defining options to reduce the CO 2 -footprint of their operations and in including them in their marketing activities.
+An integrated approach with the provision of climate-neutral and climate-resilient tourism packages would help to overcome this problem and would provide a clear signal for tourists on climate mitigation and would give a clear framework to tourism stakeholders on need for action.
+Final output Alpine specific character Synthesis on existing approaches for providing climate-neutral holiday packages Recommendations on the provision of climate-neutral tourism packages in the Alps Fully climate-neutral tourism packages to be tested in several pilot sites Framework for common promotion of climate-neutral tourism packages and reporting framework High role of nature-based tourism in the Alps, potential for developing the Alps into model-region for climate-neutral tourism.
+Link to mitigation and/or adaptation Mitigation x) Adaptation (x) It needs to be checked in the process, if adaptation aspects can also be considered within the tourism packages (e.g. tourism destinations need to provide diversified tourism offers).
+Implementation timeframe Position of pathway on the 2050 timeline: 2020 2035 Start of first implementation step End of last implementation step 2050 Now 2030 Link to target system Starting point already available?
+Direct link: T_Tr2: Reduced car-dependency (inner-A transalpine passenger transport); T_Tr3: Reduced transport (passenger and freight); T_Tou1: Car-free, attractive tour T_Tou2: Sustainable diversification of Alpine tourism ort demand rism traffic;